kottans/web/README.md

 1. Styling: it's up to you, but remember to make it readable.
 Using [markdown](https://help.github.com/categories/writing-on-github/) is a good idea.

-3. Reading: for each article you are required to read please post the answsers to the following questions in your respective repo.
+3. Reading: for each article you are required to read please post the answers to the following questions in your respective repo.
 Don't worry, your answers will not be graded.
-It's just a way to reflect on what you have lerned.
+It's just a way to reflect on what you have learned.
   - name (at least) one thing that was new to you
   - name (at least) one thing that surprised you
   - name (at least) one thing you will use in the future